Canadian Regulations for Travel Agencies in a Nutshell

 3. Align with a licensed agency: While you can start researching licensed host agencies earlier in the process, you have two years from taking your exam to align with a licensed agency.
 Any longer than that, you will need to retake the exam.

-If you curdle at the thought of selling under the umbrella of a different brand or not having the flexibility to take on your external agents (aka, independent contractors “ICs”) to grow your agency, don’t fret.
+If you curdle at selling under the umbrella of a different brand or do not have the flexibility to take on your external agents (aka independent contractors "ICs") to grow your agency, don't fret.
 You can apply for a Travel Counsellor General Permit

 HOW TO GET A TRAVEL COUNSELLOR GENERAL PERMIT IN QUEBEC